sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/send-data-sumo-logic.md

     {{< figure src="/images/http-logs-and-metrics_source.png" alt="Select options for HTTP Logs & Metrics source" link="/images/http-logs-and-metrics_source.png" target="_blank" >}}

 8. In the HTTP Source Address prompt, copy the listed URL and click OK.
-You will use this URL in the next step as the `SUMOLOGIC_URL` value for the secret in your [Sensu handler][3] definition.
+You will use this URL in the next step as the `SUMOLOGIC_URL` value for the secret in your Sensu [handler][9] definition.

     {{< figure src="/images/http-source-address_url.png" alt="Retrieve the HTTP Source Address URL" link="/images/http-source-address_url.png" target="_blank" >}}

 ## Add the Sumo Logic handler

-Now that you've set up a Sumo Logic HTTP Logs and Metrics Source, you can create a [handler][9] that sends observability data to Sumo Logic.
+Now that you've set up a Sumo Logic HTTP Logs and Metrics Source, you can create a [handler][9] that uses the [Sensu Sumo Logic Handler asset][8] to send observability data to Sumo Logic.

-The [Sensu Sumo Logic Handler][8] asset requires a `SUMOLOGIC_URL` variable.
+The Sensu Sumo Logic Handler asset requires a `SUMOLOGIC_URL` variable.
-The `SUMOLOGIC_URL` value is the Sumo Logic HTTP Source Address URL, which you retrieved in the last step of [setting up an HTTP Logs and Metrics Source][12].
+The value for the `SUMOLOGIC_URL` variable is the Sumo Logic HTTP Source Address URL, which you retrieved in the last step of [setting up an HTTP Logs and Metrics Source][12].

 {{% notice note %}}
 **NOTE**: This example shows how to set your Sumo Logic HTTP Source Address URL as an environment variable and use it as a secret with Sensu's built-in `Env` secrets provider.